-If staff have safeguarding concerns, or an allegation is made about another staff member posing a risk of harm to children, then this should be referred to the Head and/or the Executive Head, where applicable.
-Where there are concerns/allegations about the Head or the Executive Head, where applicable, this should be referred to the Chair of the LGB and Head of Safeguarding.
+If staff have safeguarding concerns, or an allegation is made about another staff member posing a risk of harm to children, then this should be referred to the Head.
+Where there are concerns/allegations about the Head, this should be referred to the Chair of the LGB and Head of Safeguarding.
 In the event of concerns/allegations of abuse being made, staff are referred to the procedures below regarding managing allegations of abuse against staff (including supply staff, volunteers and contractors).